cloudflare/cloudflare-docs/products/waf/src/content/ddos-l7-mitigation/configure-dashboard.md

 ## Configure all the rules in the ruleset

-1. Log in to the Cloudflare dashboard and select your account.
+1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/), and select your account and website.
-1. Select your website.
 1. Go to **Firewall** > **DDoS**.
 1. Next to **HTTP DDoS attack protection**, click **Configure**.
 1. In **Ruleset configuration**, select the action and sensitivity values for all the rules in the HTTP DDoS Managed Ruleset.